MAKO

 After looking at some character inspiration, I began sketching out the little dude, and working on some character turn-arounds as well!
 I made sure to keep him somewhat simple since this was my first time working in a 3D program.

 I quickly realized that I had no idea where to begin on 3D modeling, and watched a bunch of hour long tutorials on how to get started!
 After my research, I went ahead and tried it out on my own.
-I ended up crashing and burning because I made the mesh too heavy for the skeleton… which resulted in me starting over… I didn't mind though.
+I ended up crashing and burning because I made the mesh too heavy for the armature, which resulted in me starting over… I didn't mind though.
 I really loved the character I made, so I decided I wouldn't let something like that stop me!
 I quickly picked back up with the modeling, and he was complete!

 I quickly realized that I had no idea where to begin on 3D modeling, and watched a bunch of hour long tutorials on how to get started!
 After my research, I went ahead and tried it out on my own.
-I ended up crashing and burning because I made the mesh too heavy for the skeleton… which resulted in me starting over… I didn't mind though.
+I ended up crashing and burning because I made the mesh too heavy for the armature, which resulted in me starting over… I didn't mind though.
 I really loved the character I made, so I decided I wouldn't let something like that stop me!
 I quickly picked back up with the modeling, and he was complete!